Henry I, Duke of Münsterberg-Oels: Life

-Henry died in 1498 and was buried in the church of the Franciscan monastery of St. George he had founded in Kladsko.
-In 1558 he and eight of his relatives who had been buried there as well, were reburied in the main church in Kladsko.
+Henry died in 1498 and was buried in the church of the Franciscan monastery of St. George which he had founded in Kladsko.
+In 1558 he and eight of his relatives who had also been buried there, were reburied in the main church in Kladsko.

-Marriage and Issue
+Marriage and issue

 In 1467 Henry married in Cheb (Eger) with Ursula of Brandenburg, a daughter of the Elector Albert III Achilles of Brandenburg.
-The marriage produced 8 children:
+The marriage produced eight children: